-We found some land, flowing with honey (no milk though) and bought it!!!!!
+We found some land, flowing with honey (no milk though) and now it's ours!

 Our new land!
 Just under eight acres a few miles outside of Sisters.
 Land that we had looked at earlier this year and was still there waiting for us.
 We pulled the travel trailer on sight yesterday and are looking forward to having a comfy place to stay as we are in the area most weekends for church and fun.
 There isn't any power or water so we shall see how it all works out.

 This house, plopped down in the most beautiful Ponderosa pines, is still for sale, I'm feeling a little gloomy about the situation as our summer selling season has pretty much come and gone.
 God's timing and plan is always so much different then mine and I'm learning to be thankful for that, thankful for a place to live, and trying to let the future worry about itself.